 Upon driving down the driveway for the first (or second) time my palms were a little sweaty.
 Sure, I was nervous about embarrassing myself (or my host), but more than anything I was just unbelievably grateful to have a chance to play two courses that to me represented the perfect marriage between championship golf, history, and architecture.

 In this post I’m going to share my experience in playing both the East and the West Courses at Winged Foot.
-I played each of them a year a part in the fall of 2017 and summer of 2018, but for the purposes of this, I’ll be treating them as though they were one trip.
+I first played each of them a year apart, but for the purposes of this review, I’ll be treating them as though they were one trip.

 But there’s something about Winged Foot, that feels a level above all of those.
-Maybe not in practice, I mean after all, those are all phenomenal golf courses, but it certainly has that weight in my head.
+Maybe not in practice, as obviously those are all phenomenal golf courses, but it certainly has that weight in my head.